 The research laboratories housed in the F. Joseph Halcomb III, M.D.
 Department of Biomedical Engineering and the investigators directing the labs are listed below.
 Click on the lab name to learn more.

 Biomaterials, Inflammation, and Tissue Engineering Laboratory (Ramkumar T. Annamalai)

 The lab is broadly focused on tissue regeneration and vascularization using biomaterials and biofabrication strategies.
 Strategies to engineer or modulate immune responses for tissue regeneration are of particular interest.
 The lab employs an array of biomaterial, mammalian cell culture techniques, and animal models to develop translatable strategies.

 This laboratory develops optical spectroscopy/tomography for in-vivo measurements of blood flow, oxygenation and oxygen metabolism in normal and diseased tissues of animals and humans.
-The motivation is to explore the feasibility of optical instruments for diagnosis of various diseases and longitudinal monitoring of therapies.
+The motivation is to explore the feasibility of optical instruments for the diagnosis of various diseases and longitudinal monitoring of therapies.
 The goal is to create a strong bio-photonics research and teaching program, which vertically integrates physics, optics, engineering and clinical applications.

 Cardiac Rhythm Laboratory (Abhijit Patwardhan)